Tonsil Diseases

 Causes:

-Tonsil hypertrophy can develop, usually due to recurrent infections or genetic factors.
+Tonsil hypertrophy can often develop due to recurrent infections or genetic factors.

 Treatment: